Skip to main content

 If Divi 5 Public Alpha is already activated, and you try to activate a third-party plugin whose author decided to opt out of the Divi 5 Public Alpha, the following message will appear:

-If you need the plugin activated, you can roll back to Divi 4 and then activate it.
+If you need the plugin activated, you can roll back to Divi 4 and activate it.

 Third-Party Product Expectations

-Since Divi 5 is still in its Alpha Phase, it's important to note that any compatibility issues with third-party plugins or modules should not be attributed to the plugin authors.
-The Alpha Phase is an early development period, during which bugs and performance issues are expected as the system is refined.
+Since Divi 5 is still in its Alpha Phase, it's important to note that the plugin authors should not be attributed any compatibility issues with third-party plugins or modules.
+The Alpha Phase is an early development period during which bugs and performance issues are expected as the system is refined.

 What to Expect Moving Forward